Enjoy Your Holidays without Feeling Tired and Sick

 - Milk thistle protects the liver cells from alcohol by preventing toxins from entering them and helps to remove existing toxins.
 Take two capsules before you drink and then 2 capsules for the next 5 days.

-- In Chinese medicine, kuzu is credited with reducing high blood pressure, lowering cholesterol, preventing blood clots, and relieving chronic migraine.
+- In Chinese medicine, kudzu is credited with reducing high blood pressure, lowering cholesterol, preventing blood clots, and relieving chronic migraines.
 Recent research from China and the US indicates that kudzu can reduce the craving for and effects of alcohol.

 - Before Breakfast or Brunch have a glass of hot water with lemon to get your metabolism going and clean out your liver.

-Recipes for Gluten Free, Organic & Vegetarian Holiday Meals – All ingredients should be Organic whenever possible
+Recipes for Plant-based Holiday Meals – All ingredients should be Organic whenever possible

 Brunch – Olive, Walnut and Basil